Cubic Inches To Cubic Yards

 Advanced Applications: Combining Conversions

 In some scenarios, you might need to combine the cubic inches to cubic yards conversion with other unit conversions.
-For example, you might need to convert cubic inches to cubic feet first, then to cubic yards.
+As an example, you might need to convert cubic inches to cubic feet first, then to cubic yards.
 This would involve a multi-step process:

 1. Convert cubic inches to cubic feet (1 cubic foot = 1728 cubic inches)